Bartender in Boston: 3 Key Takeaways

 - Key skills (mixology knowledge, customer service, multitasking)

 Keep your resume short and direct.
-If possible, include any experience handling cash, working in fast-paced environments, or managing drink orders.
+If possible, include any experience handling cash or working in fast-paced environments.

 Boston’s bar scene is diverse, with everything from Irish pubs and sports bars to craft cocktail lounges and nightclubs.